harshitagupta1404/React/README.md

  rafce (React Arrow Function Component Export) - type this inside a file to generate code for the component.

  <b>useRouteError (provided by react-router-dom) </b>- gives more info about the error
- Outlet - used to display different child comopnents based on the matched routes.
+ <b>Outlet </b>- used to display different child components based on the matched routes.
  **** Never use <a> tag in React.
 As it refreshes the entire page.
  Instead use <Link> component from react-router-dom
+ <b>useParams (provided by react-router-dom)</b> - allows us to access dynamic params in the URL.

+ # 2 types of rounting
+ - Server side routing - Sends a network call to fetch the html page and reloads the whole page to render it.
+ - Client side routing - It doen't fetches any page.
+Just component renders